Maaack/Godot-Game-Template/addons/maaacks_ui_sound_controller/README.md

 ## Usage

-Attach the `UISoundController.gd` script to a node that is in your UI scene, under the root node.
-Select the node, and assign your audio streams to the various supported UI events.
+Attach the `ui_sound_controller.gd` script to a node that is in a UI scene.
+Select the node, and assign audio streams to the supported UI events.

-Alternatively, open `ProjectUISoundController.tscn`, select the root node, and assign audio streams to UI events project-wide.
+Alternatively, if using the autoload, open `project_ui_sound_controller.tscn`, select the root node, and assign audio streams to the supported UI events project-wide.

+Refer to [Adding UI SFX](/addons/maaacks_ui_sound_controller/docs/AddingUISFX.md) for more details.

 ### More Documentation